Sort-Tree/anypoint-mq-terraform/README.md

 # Terraform Anypoint MQ Provisioning

 This repository contains Terraform code to provision queues, exchanges, dead-letter queues (DLQs), and bindings in MuleSoft Anypoint MQ.
-The configuration is customizable via a `terraform.tfvars` file, allowing users to add prefixes, suffixes, environment configuration, and queue/exchange definitions.
+The configuration is customizable via a `demo.tfvars` file, allowing users to add prefixes, suffixes, environment configuration, and queue/exchange definitions.

 ## Features
 - **Create Queues:** Define queues with customizable names, prefixes, and suffixes.